filchyboy/filchyboy.github.io/_posts/2025-11-29-todays-plan.md

 # Daily Plan - Saturday, November 29, 2025

+*I'm working on a plan to reform this function.
+Hopefully this will be the last output on this format.
+Tomorrow is a travel day and I expect the new format will out on Monday.*

 **Focus:** Continue calendaring feature work from recent commits, and close out synthetic data emitters (96% complete)

 ---